cds-snc/notification-utils/README.md

-# Notification - notifications-utils [BETA]
+# notifications-utils
-Shared python code for Notification

-Provides logging utils etc.

-## Installing

-This is a [python](https://www.python.org/) application.

-#### Python version
-This is a python 3 application.
-It has not been run against any version of python 2.x
+Shared Python 3 code for Notification to provide logging utilities, etc.  It has not been run against any version of python 2.x

-    brew install python3

-#### Dependency management

-This is done through [pip](https://pip.readthedocs.io) and [virtualenv](https://virtualenv.readthedocs.org/en/latest/).
-In practise we have used
-[VirtualEnvWrapper](http://virtualenvwrapper.readthedocs.org/en/latest/command_ref.html) for our virtual environments.

-Setting up a virtualenvwrapper for python3

-    mkvirtualenv -p /usr/local/bin/python3 notifications-utils

-The boostrap script will set the application up. *Ensure you have activated the virtual environment first.*

-    ./scripts/bootstrap.sh

-This will

-* Use pip to install dependencies.
+## Installing Dependencies

+Run these commands from the project's root directory to install and activate a virtual environment and to install Python dependencies, including dependencies for running unit tests.

+1. `python3 -m venv venv/`
+2. `./scripts/bootstrap.sh`

+If you encounter an error about Wheel failing to build, ensure you have the Python3 development libraries installed on your machine.
+On Linux, this is the package `libpython3-dev`.

-#### Tests
+## Unit Tests

-The `./scripts/run_tests.sh` script will run all the tests. [py.test](http://pytest.org/latest/) is used for testing.

-Running tests will also apply syntax checking, using [pycodestyle](https://pypi.python.org/pypi/pycodestyle).
+The `./scripts/run_tests.sh` script runs all unit tests using [py.test](http://pytest.org/latest/) and applies syntax checking using [pycodestyle](https://pypi.python.org/pypi/pycodestyle).

-Additionally code coverage is checked via pytest-cov:

 ## Versioning

-After making changes in this repo, complete the following steps to see those changes in `notification-api`.
-Note: to test locally before pushing, do steps #1 and #4 below and then follow instructions in the `notification-api` README.

-1. Increment the version in `notifications_utils/version.py`.

-2. Push this change.

-3. Manually run `./scripts/push-tag.sh`, which will look at `version.py` and push a tag with that version.

-4. In `notification-api`, update `requirements.txt` and `requirements-app.txt` to point at the newly generated tag.

-5. Push this change.
+With the virtual environment active, run `python setup.py --version` to see the current version **on the current branch**.
+Use `git tag` to add release tags to commits, and push the tags.

+You can reference these release tags in requirements files in other repositories.
+See [notification-api](https://github.com/department-of-veterans-affairs/notification-api/blob/master/requirements-app.txt) for an example.

-## Documentation
+## E-mail Template Documentation

-Documentation for the template used to render emails is in the [docs](./docs/README.md) folder.
+Documentation for the template used to render e-mails is in the [docs](./docs/README.md) folder.